Brooke Burke Rocks Tiny Bikini, Hot ‘Revenge Body’ Amid Divorce

 Fitness expert Brooke Burke flaunted her smoking-hot bikini body on Instagram as she muddles through her second divorce, this time from former Baywatch star David Charvet.

 Judging by her rippling abs, gleeful smile, and sleek physique, it’s hard to tell that the 46-year-old mom of four is going through some personal turmoil right now.
-Burke surprised fans in April 2018 when she revealed she had filed for divorce after six years of marriage to Charvet, her second husband.
+Burke surprised fans in April 2018 when she revealed she had filed for divorce after seven years of marriage to Charvet, her second husband.

 On her personal blog Modern Mom, Brooke called the divorce “a necessary decision” for her entire family but didn’t offer any details of the split.
 The brunette beauty underscored that there was no scandal that fueled the split (presumably meaning there was no cheating).